OnionIoT/documentation/docs/packages/compile-package.md

 The system set up instructions are the same for compiling packages in **development** and in **production**.
 The configuration and compilation steps differ between the two environments.

-### Step 1: Setup local environment
+### A Note on the Build Environment

-The OpenWRT build tools, including the openwrt-sdk-wrapper, are meant to run on Linux.
+The OpenWRT build tools, including the OpenWRT SDK, are meant to run on Linux.

 There are a variety of ways to do this: